 Woodstock Farm Animal Sanctuary is all about the animals.
 Here they’re well cared for and can live their lives out in peaceful surroundings.
 Visitors get to observe their individual personalities and unique social behaviors of each group of animals.
 Kids and adults alike love interacting with the animals, and it seems that the feeling is mutual.
 Let’s meet some of them …

-This turkey is also enjoying some shade, and even has a wading pool nearby to cool off in.
+This turkey, a gorgeous girl named Tomoko, is also enjoying some shade, and even has a wading pool nearby to cool off in.

-Some turkeys love to get scratched under their wings.
+Some turkeys, like Tomoko once again, love to get scratched under their wings.
 This debeaked turkey would have become someone’s Thanksgiving dinner if it hadn’t been rescued.

-Pigs really do love to eat, sleep, and roll around in the mud, 24/7.
+Pigs like Amelia, above, really do love to eat, sleep, and roll around in the mud, 24/7.
 But they’re also quite smart — smarter than the average dog!

 Lambs and sheep have it in their DNA to be wary of humans, so they’re a bit shy.
-They’re still adorable to watch, though, like this young one.
+They’re still adorable to watch, though, like this young one named Dorothy Jo.

-These cows aren’t shy at all, on the other hand.
+These cows, Kayli and Maybell, aren’t shy at all, on the other hand.
 They saw our group of humans and came running — or at least ambling — knowing that it meant getting a treat and some attention.

 Goats are among the most playful of the animals and, being of small stature, sure to be a favorite of kids (there are even pygmy goats).
 Who could resist faces like these?
+Kellen (a boy, left) and Debbie sure look like they’re all smiles.
 A heartbreaking fact I learned (and was surprised by) is that goats are now the most consumed land animal on earth, after chickens.

 Tours include stories of how the animals were rescued and learning about their habits and personalities.
 For contrast, there are intermittent photo exhibits of what life can be like for animals on factory farms.